Health and Safety

 Consistent with St. Louis County guidelines, the University requires all Community Members to wear a face covering in the following settings on campus:

-- Fitness Centers/Gyms – Face coverings are required at all times in all indoor fitness centers/gyms, except when exercising.
-If while exercising indoors, individuals are unable to maintain physical distance of 6 feet, then a face covering must be worn.
+- Fitness Centers/Gyms – Face coverings are required at all times in all indoor fitness centers/gyms, including when exercising.

 - Dining Facilities – Face coverings are required while picking up food orders, walking through the dining hall, disposing of food waste and in all general areas of dining facilities.
 Once seated, while distanced from others by 6 feet, face coverings can be removed while actively consuming food or beverages.

 - All other Indoor Spaces – Face coverings are required at all times in all indoor spaces unless students are in their residential room/apartment without guests or employees are alone in their office.